Browse|Generate|My Checklists

 Prepare a portfolio or work samples (if applicable)

 For creative, design, or technical roles, have relevant work samples ready.
 Prepare a brief explanation of your role and impact for each project.
-For coding interviews, review your GitHub projects.
+For coding interviews, review your public code repositories and be ready to walk through key projects.

 Plan and prepare your outfit